ScordinoD1994/g1-2025-website/docs/_pages/Predictive Modeling.md

     <li> Quadrant model: 33% </li>
 </ul>

-Tab.1 repots parameters and performance for the best models.
-Given this results we can state that our models are indeed learning patterns from data.
+Tab.1 repots parameters and performance for our best models.
+Given these results we can state that our classifiers are indeed learning patterns from data.

 <table class = "custom_table">
     <tr>